Korn inequalities for incompatible tensor fields in three space dimensions with conformally invariant dislocation energy: Comparison of the spaces and

 \subsubsection{Acknowledgment}

-The authors thank Ionel-Dumitrel Ghiba, University of Iasi, Romania, for helpful discussions.
+The authors thank Ionel-Dumitrel Ghiba, University of Iasi, Romania, for helpful discussions and also the anonymous referee for his valuable comments and suggestions.
 This work was initiated in the framework of the Priority Programme SPP 2256 'Variational Methods for Predicting Complex Phenomena in Engineering Structures and Materials' funded by the Deutsche Forschungsgemeinschaft (DFG, German research foundation), Project-ID 422730790, by a collaboration of projects 'Mathematical analysis of microstructure in supercompatible alloys' (Project-ID 441211072) and 'A variational scale-dependent transition scheme - from Cauchy elasticity to the relaxed micromorphic continuum' (Project-ID 440935806).
 Peter Lewintan and Patrizio Neff were supported by the Deutsche Forschungsgemeinschaft (Project-ID 415894848).
 Stefan M\"uller has also been supported by the Deutsche Forschungsgemeinschaft through the Hausdorff Center for Mathematics (GZ EXC 2047/1, Projekt-ID 390685813) and the collaborative research centre 'The mathematics of emerging effects' (CRC 1060, Projekt-ID 211504053).

 { \begin{alphasection}